ohmp/james-project/src/adr/0031-distributed-mail-queue.md

 responsibilities:

  - **RabbitMQ** for messaging.
 A rabbitMQ consumer will trigger dequeue operations.
- - A time series projection of the queue content will be maintained in Cassandra (see later).
+ - A time series projection of the queue content (order by time list of mail metadata) will be maintained in **Cassandra** (see later).
 Time series avoid the aforementioned tombstone anti-pattern, and no polling is performed on this projection.
  - **ObjectStorage** (Swift or S3) holds large byte content.
-This avoids overwhelming over softwares.
+This avoids overwhelming over softwares which do not scale as well in term of Input/Output operation per seconds.

-Here are details of the Cassandra MailQueue View data-model:
+Here are details of the tables composing Cassandra MailQueue View data-model:

  - **enqueuedMailsV3** holds the time series.
-The primary key holds the queue name, the (rounded) time of enqueue designed as a slice, and a bucket count.
+The primary key holds the queue name, the (rounded) time of enqueue designed as a slice, and a bucketCount.
 The bucketCount enables sharding and avoids all writes at a given point in time to go to the same Cassandra partition.
-The clustering key is composed of an enqueueId, a unique identifier.
+The clustering key is composed of an enqueueId - a unique identifier.
 The content holds the metadata of the email.
 This table enables, from a starting date, to load all of the emails that have ever been in the mailQueue.
-Content is never deleted.
+Its content is never deleted.
  - **deletedMailsV2** tells wether a mail stored in *enqueuedMailsV3* had been deleted or not.
 The queueName and enqueueId are used as primary key.
 This table is updated upon dequeue and deletes.
 This table is queried upon dequeue to filter out deleted/purged items.
  - **browseStart** store the latest known point in time from which all previous emails had been deleted/dequeued.
-It enables to skip most deleted items upon browing/deleting queue content.
+It enables to skip most deleted items upon browsing/deleting queue content.
 Its update is probability based and asynchronously piggy backed on dequeue.

 Here are the main mail operation sequences:

  - Upon **enqueue** mail content is stored in the *object storage*, an entry is added in *enqueuedMailsV3* and a message is fired on *rabbitMQ*.
- - **dequeue** is trigger by a rabbitMQ message to be received. *deletedMailsV2* is queried to know if the message had already been deleted.
+ - **dequeue** is triggered by a rabbitMQ message to be received. *deletedMailsV2* is queried to know if the message had already been deleted.
 If not, the mail content is retrieved from the *object storage*, then an entry is added in *deletedMailsV2* to notice the email had been dequeued.
 A dequeue has a random probability to trigger a browse start update.
-If so, from current browse start, *enqueuedMailsV3* content is iterated, and checked against *deletedMailsV2* until the first non deleted /dequeued email is found.
+If so, from current browse start, *enqueuedMailsV3* content is iterated, and checked against *deletedMailsV2* until the first non deleted / dequeued email is found.
 This point becomes the new browse start.
-BrowseStart can never point past the start of the current slice.
+BrowseStart can never point after the start of the current slice.
 A grace period upon browse start update is left to tolerate clock skew.
 Update of the browse start is done randomly as it is a simple way to avoid synchronisation in a distributed system: we ensure liveness while uneeded browseStart updates being triggered would simply waste a few resources.
  - Upon **browse**, *enqueuedMailsV3* content is iterated, and checked against *deletedMailsV2*, starting from the